nymea/nymea-networkmanager/README.md

 This daemon allows to set up the wireless network using a bluetooth LE connection.
 The daemon will automatically start a bluetooth low energy server if the system is currently not connected to any network.
 Once the system is connected, the daemon will shutdown the bluetooth server.

+# Config file

+nymea-networkmanager will search for a config file in the following locations (in this order):

+~/.config/nymea/nymea-networkmanager.conf
+/etc/nymea/nymea-networkmanager.conf

+If such a config file is found, it reads values from there.
+There is a example config in this repository and it will be installed to /etc/nymea-networkmanager.conf with the dpkg package.

+Note: Command line parameters will have higher priority than entries in the configuration file.

 # Command line parameters

     $ nymea-network-manager --help